State Tax Filing Resources

 The North Carolina Department of Revenue (DOR) requires all employers to file all annual returns electronically (1099, W-2, and NC-3).

-North Carolina requires every employer closing its business to file Form NC-3 (Annual Withholding Reconciliation) within 30 days of the last payment of wages to employees.
-This must be filed electronically at NCDOR website or could result in a penalty.
+North Carolina requires every employer closing its business to file Form NC-3 (Annual Withholding Reconciliation) within 30 days of the last wage payment to employees.
+This form must be filed electronically at the NCDOR website or may result in a penalty.

 Employers are now required to keep payroll records for 10 years, up from three years, after returns are filed or payments are made for a given year, whichever is later.